Consumer Goods & Services Europe January 2026

 How does Consumer Goods and Services Europe compare?

-On the lower side, people in Consumer Goods & Services Europe had much lower favorable scores than average in Action, Feedback & Recognition, and Collaboration & Communication.
+On the lower side, people in Consumer Goods & Services Europe had much lower favorable scores than average in Action, Feedback & Recognition, and Service & Quality Focus.

-People working in Consumer Goods & Services Europe are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Consumer Goods & Services Europe are less engaged than Ireland (1000-5000), Marketing & Advertising North America, Hospital & Health Care Oceania, and Finance DACH.
+People working in Consumer Goods & Services Europe are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Consumer Goods & Services Europe are less engaged than Professional Services New Zealand, Israel 1000+, Agricultural Oceania, and Canada (1000-5000).

-The highest scoring question for Consumer Goods & Services Europe had 87% of people agreeing that they are able to arrange time out from work when they need to (+0% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for Consumer Goods & Services Europe had 87% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Work & Life Blend.

 People in Consumer Goods & Services Europe were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 24% of people disagreeing (+7% above average).